isomerpages/govtech-corp/media/technews/_posts/2024-08-28-post-From application to interview: how to score a GovTech internship.md

 <br>
 <br>Are you a tech-savvy student with a passion for innovation and a desire
 to make a difference in the lives of Singaporeans?
-If you're curious about applying your skills in the public service, an internship with GovTech might be the perfect opportunity for you.&nbsp;</p>
+If you're curious about applying your skills in the public service, an <a href="https://www.tech.gov.sg/careers/students-and-graduates/internships/" rel="noopener nofollow" target="_blank">internship</a> with
+GovTech might be the perfect opportunity for you.&nbsp;</p>
 <p>As the public agency leading the charge in technological advancements
-for Singapore's public services, GovTech offers unique and impactful internships where you can contribute to projects that matter.&nbsp;</p>
+for Singapore's public services, GovTech offers unique and impactful
+<a href="https://www.tech.gov.sg/careers/students-and-graduates/internships/" rel="noopener nofollow" target="_blank">internships</a>where you can contribute to projects that matter.&nbsp;</p>
 <p>In this article, we'll provide tips on how to stand out in the application
 process and secure a coveted spot in GovTech’s dynamic and forward-thinking environment.</p>